secretium/secretium/README.md

 ...

 > [!NOTE]
-> Earlier, we have already saved the world twice, it was [Create Go App][cgapp_url] and [gowebly][gowebly_url] (yep, that's our projects too).
+> Earlier, we have already saved the world twice, they were [Create Go App][cgapp_url] and [Gowebly][gowebly_url] (yep, that's our projects too).
 The GitHub stars statistics of these projects can't lie: more than **2.3k** developers of any level and different countries start a new project through these CLI tools.

 ## 🏆 A win-win cooperation